scottohara/tvmanager/README.md

 1. Create a new OAuth authorisation with `write-protected` scope: `heroku authorizations:create --description "TVManager Deployment" --scope write-protected"`
 2. Store the token returned in an environment variable: `export TVMANAGER_HEROKU_TOKEN='{token}'`

-By default, the name of the client-side HTML5 database is "TVManager".
+By default, the name of the client-side WebSQL database is "TVManager".
 Database names must be unique for the domain (origin), so in the event that you are hosting multiple environments under the same domain (eg. tvmanager.mydomain.com/production and tvmanager.mydomain.com/staging), you can override the default database name for one or both environments using an environment variable.
 For example, in development:

 `export DATABASE_NAME='TVManagerDev'`